infoabtdex/YouKOL-Clone/documentation/tech-stack.md

-# ImaKOL Technical Stack
+# YouKOL Clone Technical Stack

-This document outlines the technologies used in the ImaKOL application.
+This document outlines the technologies used in the YouKOL Clone application.

 ## Frontend